Noel Jewkes Quintet featuring Steve Heckman

 soon developed an appreciation for and fascination with Jazz and other

 improvised music.
-Reflecting his eclectic musical foundations, he now performs with a
+Reflecting his eclectic musical foundations, he now

 wide variety of musical projects including Albino!
 Afrobeat Ensemble,